krp312/ace-pomodoro/server/docs/capstone-plan.md

 * how to do auth with postgres

 ## next steps
-* implement joe's sessions solution
-  * completed intervals to a boolean, called `is_completed`
-  * update the get sessions to count the completed intervals first priority: getting timer to display, and upon completion, updates the backend user creation endpoint doesn't accommodate non-required fields getting sessions by user id, order by doesn't work adding time in postgres
-7. during breaks, update glossary/notebook
-8. user sign up page
+first priority: getting timer to display, and upon completion, updates the backend user creation endpoint doesn't accommodate non-required fields getting sessions by user id, order by doesn't work adding time in postgres during breaks, update glossary/notebook user sign up page responsive design
-9. responsive design

 ## backend capstone things to fix, or apply next time
 * he said this could be a portfolio project!!!